Colorful illustration of AI vocabulary and language concepts

 Artificial Intelligence (AI)

-Artificial intelligence is a broad term for software that performs tasks we usually associate with human thinking — recognizing images, writing text, solving problems, making decisions.
+Artificial intelligence is a broad term for software that performs tasks we usually associate with human thinking, such as recognizing images, writing text, solving problems, and making decisions.
 Modern AI is mostly about training machines on huge amounts of data rather than hand-coding rules.

 Machine Learning (ML)